Prosecutors are investigating Volkswagen CEO Matthias Müller over diesel scandal

 Bafin says it has grounds to believe that VW executives were late to inform investors about the financial consequences of the diesel scandal.

-Volkswagen (VLKAF) and Porsche did not immediately respond to requests for comment.
+Porsche SE said in a statement that it "considers the allegation made to be without merit and is convinced that the company duly fulfilled its capital market disclosure requirements."

-The automaker has tried to turn the page on its massive emissions scandal in recent months, agreeing to pay billions of dollars in federal fines and pleading guilty to criminal charges in the U.S.
+Volkswagen has tried to turn the page on its massive emissions scandal in recent months, agreeing to pay billions of dollars in federal fines and pleading guilty to criminal charges in the U.S.

 But legal problems have continued to dog the firm, which sold more cars than any of its global rivals last year.